Resources & Tips

 Finance

-TopCashBack – This is a cashback website.
-Say you want to book a hostel on Hostelworld, and need to pay a £100 deposit.
+TopCashBack – This site lets you earn cashback on purchases you were already planning to make.
+For example, say you want to book a hostel on Hostelworld, and need to pay a £100 deposit.
 If you do it through TopCashBack (basically just following the link on their website to take you to Hostelworld), then you’ll get cashback!
-This could be as much as 30%, allowing you to save £30!

-There are tons of travel websites on there, and I’ve saved hundreds of pounds over the year using them!
 The image below shows some of the savings I made when planning a trip in 2018.
-Just in that screenshot, I bought around £990 worth of stuff (accommodation, insurance, and flights).
-From that, I got about £95 back.
+I spent around £990 on accommodation, insurance, and flights, and got about £95 back!

 (please note that the link above is a referral link)